 We really value input from parents in helping to identify any areas of strengths and areas of concern about a child.
-Parents are encouraged to talk to us about their worries before the child starts with us, in Parent's Consultation meetings and whenever they feel the need throughout the academic year.
+Parents are encouraged to talk to us about their worries before

 My Plans are reviewed in consultation with parents during shared conversations three times a year.
 In these meetings parents are encouraged to help set targets and review previous targets with the class teacher.
 The views of the child are also gathered.
 The class teacher is responsible for keeping parents up to date with progress and issues relating to their SEN child.
 The SENCO will liaise with parents and outside agencies when needed.
 For pupils and families with social, emotional and mental health needs, FSW involvement will be available.